cjbassi/gotop/README.md

     - termui Blocks should ignore writing to the outside area
         - Ignore writes to outside of inner area, or give error?
     - termui Blocks should be indexed at 0, and maybe change X and Y variables too
-    - remove gotop unique logic from termui widgets
+    - remove gotop unique logic from list and table
     - try to get drawille fork merged upstream
     - more documentation
     - Draw borders and label after other stuff